Crystalline structures, delicate spires of magic reaching to the heavens like angel's wings.

 I'm Here to Help is a Sailor Moon fanfic mostly written in 1998 (but finished in 2007) by Mark Doherty.
 What seems to be a typical "Big Bad wants to change history" plot upon first reading quickly becomes much, MUCH more.

 This story provides examples of:

-- Bad Powers, Morally Ambiguous People - Emerald notes that all of his powers are pretty much stereotypical villain powers.
+- Bad Powers, Good People: Emerald notes that all of his powers are pretty much stereotypical villain powers.
 He also mentions that he's been treated with suspicion by a number of people with more traditional "good" powers even before the Great Freeze while he was fighting for the Earth and that afterwards the survivors weren't surprised by, or were even expecting, him to fight against Crystal Tokyo.

-- Brainwashed - Everyone in Crystal Tokyo and the rest of the Earth, except Emerald and those exiled.
-The result of Instrumentality, and the main reason Emerald wants to change the past.
+- Brainwashed: Everyone in Crystal Tokyo and the rest of the Earth, except Emerald and those exiled.
+The result of purification, and the main reason Emerald wants to change the past.

 There's no mercy in planetary exile, none at all.

 - Determinator: Emerald.
 He's been fighting against Crystal Tokyo just by himself and with his small sentient crystal for centuries, always dragging himself up to try again whenever he fails.
 This does take its toll however, and when he finds out that Serenity has Resurrective Immortality he decides to go for a Pyrrhic Victory by stopping the Purification whilst he was in the past.